-We can pay UoM medical school directly for students' undergraduate tuition fees at re-entry to Years 3 and/or 4 of the MBChB.
+We can pay UoM and UoL medical school directly for students' undergraduate tuition fees at re-entry to Years 3 and/or 4 of the MBChB.
 We cannot pay UG tuition fees prior to PhD entry and students will need to pay for these themselves anticipating later reimbursement if accepted onto the MB-PhD programme.
 We can make partial payments for international MB-PhD students' returning undergraduate tuition fees, recognising that this bursary is only offered at the UK/home rate.

 We can make payments directly to SLC (see below).
-We can also reimburse tuition fees/loans already paid/obtained via a post-PhD monthly bursary paid directly to students on their return to medical school.
-Details of the best method of reimbursement will be agreed between the MCRC Training Office and students, recognising students' differing individual circumstances.
+We can also reimburse tuition fees/loans already paid/obtained via a post-PhD monthly bursary paid directly to UoM (DOUBLE-CHECK UoL with Mike Berne CRUK MI Finance) students on their return to medical school.
+Details of the best method of reimbursement will be agreed between the MCRC Training and Education Office and students, recognising students' differing individual circumstances.